 The City purchases natural gas from Clayton Energy and offers it to residents of Bloomfield at a competitive rate.
 The purchased gas is transported by ANR Pipeline.
 At year-end 2004, there were 36.352 miles of gas main and services in the City.

-The gas distribution department has two full-time employees, Todd Schumaker and Adam Bridgman.
+The gas distribution department has three full-time employees, Todd Schumaker, Bryan McClurg, and Khaled Al-Khanfar.
 The Operator Qualification Program mandates they pass a combination of written tests and hands on demonstrations for every task they perform.
 Currently there are 14 pages on record of tasks and operations they are qualified to perform.